piepworks/.github/profile/README.md

 ## Hi! 🐓

-BTW, Piepworks is pronounced "PEEP works" 🐥
+Piepworks is pronounced "PEEP works" 🐥

 Learn more about us at [piep.works](https://piep.works)